eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 browser on a device different from their User device to visit the website of the Relying Party.
 The website may offer the User the possibility to present attributes from their Wallet Unit, for example by clicking a button.
-If the User does so, the browser will ask the User for permission to connect to the Wallet Unit.
+If the User does so, the browser may ask the User for permission to initiate the presentation flow.
 If the User allows this, the Relying Party Instance sends a presentation request to the browser over the Digital Credentials API.
 The browser then establishes a tunnel towards the User device, using the FIDO CTAP 2.2 hybrid flow, see section 11.5 of [CTAP].
 Note that this flow is also used for FIDO